Phase behavior of hard circular arcs: conclusion and perspective

 Despite the extensive Monte Carlo numerical simulations, there are several issues that still necessitate a clarification.
 Leaving aside the persistent issue of the nature of the nematic phase in a realistic two--dimensional system \cite{straley}, it is the structure of the three cluster phases that would require a more detailed characterisation.
 This should centre on a detailed statistical analysis of the shape and size of respective clusters.
 Specifically in systems of hard infinitesimally--thin minor circular arcs, it should address the persistence length of the filaments and the number of their ramifications and ``ruptures'' \cite{commentucolo}.
-Specifically in systems of hard infinitesimally--thin major circular arcs, it should ascertain whether, on progressive compression, a single hexagonal phase forms that continuously changes the distribution of roundish clusters or there are multiple hexagonal phases that discontinuously change the distribution of roundish clusters in the (long) way towards the corresponding densest--known packings \cite{hcadkp}.
+Specifically in systems of hard infinitesimally--thin major circular arcs, it should ascertain whether, on progressive compression, a single hexagonal phase forms or multiple hexagonal phases form in the (long) way towards the corresponding densest--known packings \cite{hcadkp}.
 The clarification of these pending issues necessitates to consider systems of a significantly larger size and improved computational resources and techniques than those presently available.
-Under these conditions, it would be very beneficial to have an experimental system, either colloidal or granular, of thin-circular-arc--shaped particles \cite{mason} to first test the present predictions on the complete phase behavior and then address and aid to resolve those pending issues.
+Under these conditions, it would be very beneficial to have an experimental system, either colloidal or granular, of thin-circular-arc--shaped particles \cite{mason}.
+It could be used to first test the present predictions on the complete phase behavior and then address and aid to resolve those pending issues.